akolbo/starter-theme/README.md

 # Structure and Grid Specific Classes
 - .section
 - .container
-- .split (from running a race, a decendent of the container.
+- .split (from running a race, a descendent of the container.
 Multiple splits exist on the same level)

-# Transormations
+# Pull Type Transformation
-- .entry.feature (feature booleon radio button or check box)
+- .entry.id - specified by the individual entry/post id
-- .entry.repeating (repeats in a loop)
+- .entry.feature - feature boolean radio button or check box
-- .entry (no transformation)
+- .entry.repeating - a repeating element in a loop
-- .entry.home-feature (no transformation)
+- .entry.pick - choose a status from a dropdown menu in the cms (ex. low-tier, mid-tier, high tier)

 ## Properties